AlfieRan/search-shortcuts/Readme.md

 #### 2. Account shortcuts

-Account are shortcuts that try and take you to an account on the website referenced by the shortcut, they also allow you to navigate to a specific page on the website.
+Account shortcuts try to take you to an account on the website referenced by the shortcut, whilst also allowing you to navigate to a specific page on the website.
 To use an account shortcut type `@` followed by the shortcut name, then if you want to search for something, type a space and then your search query.